polyipseity/obsidian-terminal/README.md

 	- Includes
 		- Restart terminal
 	- Available from
-		- Right-click on the terminal tab header.
+		- Right-click on the terminal tab header

 ## Installation